vrified-stupd/AHSh/README.md

 ## How to run AHSh?

 To run AHSh, you could download a release and run the elf through a terminal (boring) or you could compile it in your Linux system (not boring).
 These instructions will help you compile AHSh, not download a release!
+If you don't want to do this process, download the elf at the release branch you want.
+You could also run `wget -O install.py https://raw.githubusercontent.com/vrified-stupd/AHSh/refs/heads/main/install.py && python3 install.py` to automatically do the compiling for you.

 ### Pre-requisites